RRRadicalEdward/Drive-tests/README.md

         "scores": int
     }
     ```
+    - 400 BadRequest - the user doesn't exists
     - 403 Forbidden - bad password
-    - 404 Not Found - the user doesn't exists
     - 500 Internal Server Error - something bad happened on the server side, try to do the request again

 ### `GET /test` - returns a random test